Making your digital learning materials accessible

 What can you do?

-20 May 2021 is Global Accessibility Awareness Day - #GAAD.
+Global Accessibility Awareness Day takes place every May.
 Why not use this day to look at some of your learning materials?
 Make use of the accessibility checker in Microsoft or Blackboard Ally in Canvas to identify and fix some of the accessibility issues you find.
 Then going forward factor these in when you create new resources.

 We are never going to manage to make all our previous materials accessible, it just isn’t realistic, but going forwards, just making a few simple changes when we create resources might make a huge difference to students.